-- Act as main contact point for all school staff to discuss any safeguarding concerned. - Manage and maintain the confidential paper/electronic case management systems to record cause for concerns on students to ensure the quality of information is accurate, proportionate, and timely, also assessment/referrals are made appropriately.

-- Coordinate safeguarding action for individual children in the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority who looks after the child (with the DSL liaising closely with the designated teacher.) - To liaise with safeguarding partners, other agencies, and staff in line with KCSIE 2021 and WTSC 2018. - Ensure that Medway referral procedures are followed as necessary (see referral process page 2). - As required represent and liaise appropriately with other professionals and ensure the school is represented at multi agency safeguarding meetings (including child protection conferences). - Act as a source of support, advice and expertise for all staff during term time for staff in the school to be able to discuss any safeguarding concerns. - Understand the importance of information sharing both within the school and with other schools and agencies. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff this will assist with any measures the school may put in place to protect them. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within Keeping Children Safe in Education 2021
+- Act as main contact point for all school staff to discuss any safeguarding concerns. - Manage and maintain the confidential paper/electronic case management systems to record concerns about pupils/students to ensure the quality of information is accurate, proportionate, and timely, also assessment/referrals are made appropriately. - Coordinate safeguarding action for individual children.
+In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority who looks after the child (with the DSL liaising closely with the designated teacher.) - Liaise with the headteacher or principal to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance PACE Code C 2019 - To liaise with safeguarding partners, other agencies, and staff in line with KCSIE 2023 and WTSC 2018. - Ensure that Medway referral procedures are followed as necessary (see referral process page 2). - As required, represent and liaise appropriately with other professionals and ensure the school is represented at multi-agency safeguarding meetings (including child protection conferences). - Act as a source of support, advice and expertise for all staff during term time for staff in the school to be able to discuss any safeguarding concerns. - Understand the importance of information sharing both within the school and with other schools and agencies. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff this will assist with any measures the school may put in place to protect them. - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within Keeping Children Safe in Education 2023

-For further details and information about the DSL role please refer to KCSIE 2021 Annex C p.143
+For further details and information about the DSL role please refer to KCSIE 2023 Annex C p.162

-6.1 Members of Staff
+5.3 Members of Staff